Associate Professor Lynne Chepulis

 Varun Varak (2019) Comparison of carbohydrate loading vs insulin adjustment in patients with Type 1 diabetes during exercise.

-Nutrition, Diabetes, Obesity, Epidemiology, Chronic disease development, Cancer, Clinical trials.
+Primary care, Diabetes, Obesity, Epidemiology, Chronic disease development, Cancer, Clinical trials, Nutrition

 Current projects include